Gitarzysta92/angular-ngrx-app-initializer/README.md

 This project explicitly uses the `USER_PROVIDED_EFFECTS` token (rather than just `provideEffects()`) to demonstrate that effects provided via this token are initialized after the APP_INITIALIZER promise resolves.

+Additionally, this project demonstrates that **HTTP_INTERCEPTORS** (provided via factory functions) also run AFTER APP_INITIALIZER completes, ensuring interceptors have access to initialized configuration and services.

 ## 📋 What This Demo Shows

 The application includes comprehensive console logging that clearly demonstrates the initialization sequence: